 - One-Year Program (full-time)

 - Master of Business Administration in Professional Accounting (MBAPA)

 - Master of Business Administration in Accounting (MBAA) - Canisius undergraduate accounting students only

-All four programs are professional in nature and the MBAA and the MBPA are derivatives of the MBA Program.
+All three programs are professional in nature and the MBAA and the MBPA are derivatives of the MBA Program.
 Their objective is to educate forward-looking leaders for business, industry and government.
 They are all registered with the New York State Education Department.
 The MBA, MBAPA, MBAA, and MSF programs are fully accredited by AACSB-International, the Association to Advance Collegiate Schools of Business.
 The professional accounting program (MBAPA) is for those who enter on the graduate level without an accounting background.
 The MBAA is for those who begin as accounting undergraduates at Canisius College.
 The MBAA is designed to meet the 150-hour requirement of the American Institute of CPAs.
 The MBAPA and MBAA programs qualify students to sit for the CPA examination in New York State.
 Graduates of the MBAPA and MBAA are required to complete one year of experience for certification in the State of New York.

 Master of Business Administration (MBA)

 The Evening MBA is designed for either full or part-time study.
 Working adults can complete their program of studies on a part time basis.
 Students attending full-time can take up to 12 credit hours a semester and complete in 16 months.
 The majority of students come from the Western New York area and they have a variety of undergraduate majors.